eegli/tinyparse/readme.md

 - Tinyparse is fast and lightweight.
 It's made for parsing simple user inputs.

-- It **exports a single parser factory function** that accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).
+- It **exports a single parser factory function** from which a type-aware parser can be created.
+The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).

-- The argument to the factory is a "base" or default configuration object.
-The factory returns a typed parser function.
-All **matching keys of the same type as the default config are updated**, the rest is taken from the base.
+- The parser checks the input and returns the base with updated matching property values.

 ## Installation